Picture Haiku: Chrysalis

 Continue reading

-Letters to Mother Goose Series: Mary, Mary, Quite Contrary
+Letters to Mother Goose: Poetry from Mary Quite Contrary Poetry

 Welcome to week two of my Letters to Mother Goose poetry series!
 You know Mother Goose writes in rhyme, but did you know her characters are poets too?
 Join me today and all summer long as I share my series of poems (one each week) written to Mother Goose by the characters she created in response to her wish upon a star: